 - Discipline and institutionally based repositories

-An author's ability to take advantage of these new models depends on the agreement the author has with his or her publisher (see the Your Rights section for more information).
+An author’s ability to take advantage of these new models depends on the agreement the author has with his or her publisher (see the Authors Rights section for more information).
 In some cases, authors are making their work available under liberal licensing models, such as the Creative Commons, which allow less restrictive reuse of their work.

 Another consideration that is forcing some authors to seek out broad dissemination is funder requirements.
 As a condition of funding, some funders require that published journal articles be made freely available in an open access repository.
 In the United States, the most notable example is the National Institutes of Health (NIH).
 The NIH mandates that scientists submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication and allow an embargo of no more than 12 months.
 In turn, authors are responsible for ensuring that their publisher’s Author Agreement allows for submission to a digital archive.